Arrow

 Back to Webinar Hub

-Wednesday, July 1, 2026
+Wednesday, July 22, 2026

 Webinar

-How to make AI transformation work - Examples from Oil, Gas and Chemicals
+How to make AI transformation work

 A practitioner-led session on why most AI transformations fail to deliver measurable returns and how organizations can successfully translate AI investments into business value.
-Covering strategic alignment, use case selection, adoption, governance, change management, and value realization, the session provides a practical framework for moving beyond experimentation and achieving sustainable ROI from AI initiatives.
+Covering strategic alignment, use case selection, adoption, governance, change management and value realization, the session provides a practical framework for moving beyond experimentation and achieving sustainable ROI from AI initiatives.

 Trusted by Industry Leaders for Delivering Cutting-Edge, AI-Driven Solutions That Drive Success.